DATES: JANUARY 24 – 28, 2027

 Amanda Evans | Lead Field Educator

 Jeff Reed, Ph.D. was born and raised in the Greater Yellowstone Ecosystem in southwest Montana and owns Reedfly Farm, practicing regenerative agriculture and conservation.
 With a PhD in linguistics and history, he has published on the history of language and humans.
 He spent 30 years in the technology industry, working on linguistics and artificial intelligence, and now builds solutions that are used by wildlife researchers.
 He focuses much of his free time interacting with wildlife, practicing paleo-living, researching animal communication via computational linguistics, and living as part of nature.
-He is an executive committee member of the Upper Yellowstone Watershed Group, promoting the co-existence of people and wildlife…though he considers people wildlife too!
+He is an executive committee member of the Upper Yellowstone Watershed Group, promoting the co-existence of people and wildlifeâŠthough he considers people wildlife too!

 Amanda Evans | Lead Field Educator

-Amanda Evans is a Yellowstone Forever lead field educator with over 5 years of experience in Yellowstone.
-Her passion for wildlife and wild places has taken her to working in California, Texas, Wyoming, Alaska, and Montana.
-Amnanda feels that it is through firsthand experience with the natural world that people build the strongest connections to it.
+Amanda Evans brings extensive experience in wildlife and outdoor education across a variety of ecosystems, rooted in a lifelong passion for wildlife.
+She has lived and worked on the edge of Yellowstone for the past six years, deepening her understanding of the parkâs landscapes and wildlife.
+Amanda believes that it is through firsthand experience with the natural world that people build the strongest connections to it.
 Her goal is to use education to foster the same appreciation she feels and to inspire others to preserve and protect nature in all spaces.